mapbender/mapbender-documentation/en/elements/search/search_router.rst

 .. image:: ../../../figures/search_router_edit_en.png
      :scale: 80

 * **Title:** Title of the element.
-The title will be listed in the Layouts section in the backend.
+The title will be listed in the Layouts section in the :ref:`backend`.
 It is shown as sidepane tab/button title (usage in sidepane) or dialog title (usage via button).
 * **Width:**  Width of the dialog (only for dialog, not sidepane)
 * **Height:**  Height of the dialog (only for dialog, not sidepane)